wallabyway/OTG-client-sample/README.md

 ### OTG de-duplication:
 OTG uses a de-duplication process of meshes.
+So think of a wall as a cube.
+And many walls are just a cube that is squished and rotated into place.
+So imagine all walls of a building represented by a single cube with many transforms.
+This saves storage space (data transfer).
+BUT....
-So many walls become a single cube mesh with many transforms, that stretch, rotate and position the cube into place.
-This improves storage.
-It also improves render performance, because a single cube can be instanced using GPU instancing, thus drawing signicantly more triangles per frame.
+It also significantly improves render performance, with GPU instancing.
+You send a single cube mesh to the GPU and thousands of tiny transforms as a single draw-call, thus drawing signicantly more triangles per frame.

-Similar to walls, the same thing happens for cylindrical primitives like rebar or hand-rails.
+Similar to the cube primative for walls, the same thing happens for Re-Bar and hand-rails, it's mostly de-duplication of a 'cylindrical primitive'.

 ### OTG precision:
 OTG (centered at the origin) can theoretically measure a 20km stretch at 4.6 micron precision, which is just equivalent to the limit of 32 bit float precision.